AI-Stuff/layered/README.md

 Optionally, create a virtual environment and install Layered.
 You can safely ignore *"Failed building wheel"* messages.
 Then run it on an example problem.
-This will train a network to classify handwritten digits visualize progress.
-After some minutes, the error should drop below 3%.
+This will train a network with 1.3M weights to classify handwritten digits visualize progress.
+After a couple of minutes, the error should drop below 3%.

 ```bash
 virtualenv . -p python3 && source bin/activate